pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 "ptr2": (uctypes.PTR | 0, {"b": uctypes.UINT8 | 0}),
 ```

-i.e. value is a 2-tuple, first element of which is PTR flag ORed with offset, second is descriptor of type pointed to.
+I.e. value is a 2-tuple, first element of which is PTR flag OR-ed with offset, second is descriptor of type pointed to.

 - Bitfields: